KBNLresearch/omSipCreator/README.md

 ## Notes and warnings

 At the moment this software is still a somewhat experimental proof-of-concept that hasn't had much testing at this stage.
 Neither the current batch input format nor the SIP output format (including METS metadata) have  been finalised yet, and may be subject to further changes.

 Also, the (bibliographic) metadata component is specific to the situation and infrastructure at the KB, although it could easily be adapted to other infrastructures.
 To do this you would need to customize the *createMODS* function.

 ## Dependencies

 OmSipCreator was developed and tested under Python 3.6.
 It may (but is not guaranteed to) work under Python 2.7 as well.
-If you run it under Linux you need to install (a recent version of) [*MediaInfo*](https://mediaarea.net/en/MediaInfo).
+If you run it under Linux, you need to install (a recent version of) [*MediaInfo*](https://mediaarea.net/en/MediaInfo).
 Installation instructions can be found [here](https://mediaarea.net/en/MediaInfo/Download/Ubuntu).
 OmSipCreator expects that the *mediainfo* binary is located under *usr/bin* (which is the default installation location when installing from a Debian package).
 A Windows version of *MediaInfo* is already included with OmSipCreator.

 ## Installation